nanome-ai/plugin-requester/README.md

 Replacement tokens in a request may come from the output of another request.
 The plugin will automatically make the request for endpoints that have an output matching the replacement token.
 It is important to give each output a unique name to prevent ambiguity with other requests.

-A common depdendant request example is authorization:
+A common dependant request example is authorization.
+In the following config, the "Authorization" endpoint is hidden from the list in the plugin.
+When the plugin user makes a request to the "Download Molecule" endpoint, the plugin will automatically make a request to the "Authorization" endpoint to get the "token" value required for the authorization header.

 ```json
 {